January 30, 2014

-Augustines - 'Augustines'
+Augustines - 'Augustines' We Are Augustines Tickets

 A self-conscious play for stadium-rock ascensionMore on We Are Augustines

-Despite its success, Augustines' debut album was the sort of thing you wouldn’t want to replicate – a record of deep sadness born out of the suicides of frontman Billy McCarthy’s mother and brother, both diagnosed schizophrenics.
+5 / 10 Despite its success, Augustines' debut album was the sort of thing you wouldn’t want to replicate – a record of deep sadness born out of the suicides of frontman Billy McCarthy’s mother and brother, both diagnosed schizophrenics.
 Little wonder, then, that their self-titled follow-up doesn’t pack anywhere near the same emotional wallop.
 Too often, ‘Augustines’ seeks to lift the listener with bumper-sticker optimism (‘Now You Are Free’, ’Don’t You Look Back’) and unearned catharsis, evoking everyone from Bruce Springsteen to U2 to – shamelessly and repeatedly – Arcade Fire, yet never quite convincing you of its sincerity.
 As a self-conscious play for stadium-rock ascension, it may prove successful.
 As a successor to one of the most honest and affecting debuts of recent years, however, it feels a little empty.

 To read all our reviews first - days before they appear online - check out NME magazine, on sale every Wednesday

 - Previous Album Review : Young Fathers - 'Dead'

 - Next Album Review : Sunn O))) & Ulver - 'Terrestrials'